Showing posts with label education and development. Show all posts

 Stage 1: Release of Grade 10 Exam Results

-The Measurement Services Division (Education Department) releases the Grade 10 results to the member of the provincial and national Grade 11 selection committee.
+The Measurement Services Division (Education Department) releases the Grade 10 results to the members of the provincial and national Grade 11 selection committee.

 The selection committee takes about two weeks to select Grade 11 students for National High and Secondary Schools.

-This provincial Grade 11 selection committee works with the General Education Services of the Education Department to do the selection.
+This provincial Grade 11 selection committee works with the General Education Services of the Education Department to do the selection in the provinces.

-Stage 4: GES/ICT division publish Grade 11 selection list
+Stage 4: GES/ICT division publishes Grade 11 selection list

 The GES works with the ICT Division to upload the file onto the Education Department website.
 This is a one-day work but can take up to a week to complete.